MARUM - Center for Marine Environmental Sciences

 moreHealth Sciences

-Prevention, health care, nursing care – these three areas are right at the heart of research in the fields of health science and epidemiology.
+Prevention, healthcare and nursing care - these three areas are the focus of health science and epidemiological research.
+Common cross-cutting issues are equity and, increasingly, digitalization.

 more